awsdocs/amazon-rekognition-developer-guide/doc_source/images-orientation.md

 ------
 #### [ Python ]

 This example uses the PIL/Pillow image library to get the image width and height\.
-For more information, see [Pillow](http://pillow.readthedocs.io/en/3.0.x/index.html#)\.
+For more information, see [Pillow](https://pillow.readthedocs.io/en/stable/)\.
 This example preserves exif metadata which you might need elsewhere in your application\.
 If you choose to not save the exif metadata, the estimated orientation is returned from the call to `RecognizeCelebrities`\.

+In the function `main`, replace the value of `photo` with the name and path of an image that is stored locally in either \.png or \.jpg format\.

 ```
 #Copyright 2018 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.